tchangalov/tchangalov.github.io/src/content/blog/3 Migrating Orc to Parquet.md

 Based on my experience, queries run slightly faster on Parquet than they do on Orc.
 There are isolated cases which perform worse, but the impact is minor.

-## Test Strategy
+## ✔️ Test Strategy

 A large scale migration like this should have a reliable test strategy designed to identify and catch risks.

 ### Check Data Integrity

-Check for ability to access/read/write all rows and all columns to find hidden nuiances:
+Check for ability to access/read/write all rows and all columns to find hidden nuances:
 Functional tests (unit/integration)
 Full One to One Data Comparisons
 See: https://github.com/G-Research/spark-extension/blob/master/DIFF.md